 If you're interested in a quiet, relaxing, nature filled getaway, then Okarito is the perfect place for you.
 In this tiny old mining town, you can take strolls next to the ocean, gaze at the stars and kayak through the lush lands all in the same day.
 Just a 15km (9mi) drive north of Franz Josef Town, Okarito is a great alternative place to stay if you're visiting Franz Josef and want to experience another town simultaneously.
 You're only a 20 - 30 minute drive from town, so could still tick off the must-do Franz Josef Heli Hike.

 Okarito is also the perfect place to park your camper, as there are several campgrounds in town.
+It's a long way from the beautiful city of Paris, but here's more info on Paris airport taxi price if you need it.

 Tip: Take the trig walk, which takes you up to a viewpoint of the Southern Alps.
 Hire a guide to take you kayaking to see the abundance of bird species (more than 75) and other wildlife that live in the region.